JordanSaid/Record-Store/README.md

 # Record-Store

 A Record Store application written in JavaScript using Mocha Unit testing.
-Breif below.
+Brief below.

 ### Requirements